nicholasklick/sast/docs/SYMBOL_TABLE_GUIDE.md

 ## Overview

-The Symbol Table provides **scope-aware** variable tracking for the KodeCD SAST engine.
+The Symbol Table provides **scope-aware** variable tracking for the Gittera SAST engine.
 It enables precise analysis by resolving variable references to their definitions, supporting shadowing, and tracking symbol usage across scopes.

 ## Key Features